dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 The `dgraph cert` program creates and manages CA-signed certificates and private keys using a generated Dgraph Root CA. There are three types of certificate/key pairs:
 1. Root CA certificate/key pair: This is used to sign and verify node and client certificates.
-If the root CA certificate is changed then you must regenerate all certificates.
+If the root CA certificate is changed then you must regenerate all certificates, and this certificate must be accessible to the Alpha nodes.
 2. Node certificate/key pair: This is shared by the Dgraph Alpha nodes and used for accepting TLS connections.
-3. Client certificate/key pair: This is used by the clients (like live loader, ratel etc) to communicate with Dgraph Alpha server nodes.
+3. Client certificate/key pair: This is used by the clients (like live loader and Ratel) to communicate with Dgraph Alpha server nodes where client authentication with mTLS is required.

 ```sh
 # To see the available flags.